AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 #### Tools Used:

 * Google Drive
-* Google Sheets to store all patients data and all the calculated data
+* Google Sheets is used to store all patients data and all the calculated data

 [Back to Top](#table-of-contents)